Everybody’s Buzzing Over “The Queen’s Gambit”–The Hottest Series On Netflix

 Oh yes, it’s good.
 Really, really good.
 So good, that social media has been ablaze with “Queen’s Gambit” hype (and stannery) for almost a month in a year stuffed with essential Netflix content.

+It sounds strange, but I felt a great deal of responsibility to the chess community to tell the story correctly, and to really be able to embody that character.

+The emails that I have received from Bruce after he saw the show, I mean, I wanted to print them and have them on my wall.
+They’re some of the most special things.
+He’s very proud of the show, and that makes me very proud.

 Have you watched “The Queen’s Gambit?”
 If so, did you love it?
-If not, what’s the hold up??
+If not, what’s the hold-up??
 Tell us in the comments and peep the Twitter hysteria over the trending limited series on the flip.

 Comments